fkosman/Spam-filter-for-SMS/README.md

 ```
 The accuracies, precisions, recalls, and F-scores of the given model will be displayed along with those of the baseline.
 The baseline uses a list of keywords to determine if a message is spam.
 You can choose your own keywords list by opening "eval_model.py" and editing the constructor for the baseline model.

+## LSTM model used in report

+The LSTM model I used for the evaluation in the report is saved as "final_model", with the parameters and logs available.
+If you wish to run tests using that model, then you can do so by running ```test_model.py```, ```eval_model.py``` and ```plot_epochs.py``` with "final_model" as the command line argument.
+(Note: the current validation/training split is not the one I used while training the model, so the evaluation results might differ slightly from the ones in the report)